 Tricia is very driven to help coach volleyball.
 She is ready to help spread her knowledge that she has learned to make other kids be successful in the sport of volleyball.
 Tricia is a hands-on coach that loves to get in the game and play with the kids.
 She believes that when a kid sees a coach have heart and passion for the game it makes the kids have a heart and passion for the game.
 Tricia believes the game of volleyball should be fun but at the same time very educational.
 Tricia is a coach that is excited to learn new technique and coaches with an open mind.

-I've been in the volleyball community for about 5 years now.
-I started playing in adult leagues in 2019.
-I became a volleyball coach in 2020.
-I started coaching at the YMCA and have continued throughout the years.
-I began coaching club teams while living in Florida.
-After moving back to Iowa, I got into indoor and sand adult leagues which made me want to continue my coaching career.
-There are many things that contribute to a good volleyball player and a good volleyball team, but my main goal while coaching is to keep good communication and team work.
-I believe sports are a great way to teach kids more life skills in a way they can understand.
-To me, team work and communication are skills used all around the spectrum.
+There are many things that contribute to a good volleyball player and a good volleyball team, but his main goal while coaching is to keep good communication and team work.
+He believes sports are a great way to teach kids more life skills in a way they can understand.
+To him, team work and communication are skills used all around the spectrum.
 These skills are helpful for school, work, every day life, and of course on the court in volleyball.
-Volleyball is an important part of my life and I want to continue to spread the love for the sport!
+Volleyball is an important part of his life and I want to continue to spread the love for the sport!